siglens/siglens-docs/docs/instrument-traces/go-app.md

 SERVICE_NAME=my-service OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:8081/otlp go run main.go
 ```

-Go to the bookstore app at http://localhost:8090/books and refresh the page a few times (you should see `{"data":[]}`) to send traces to Siglens.
+Go to the bookstore app at http://localhost:8090/books and refresh the page a few times (you should see `{"data":[]}`) to send traces to SigLens.
-After about 10 seconds, you should see the traces on Siglens on http://localhost:5122 then going to Tracing -> Search Traces and clicking the Find Traces button.
+After about 10 seconds, you should see the traces on SigLens on http://localhost:5122 then going to Tracing -> Search Traces and clicking the Find Traces button.

 ## More Details
-Instrumenting your existing Go app to send traces to Siglens requires a few extra steps becasue OpenTelemetry doesn't yet have full auto-instrumentation for Go.
+Instrumenting your existing Go app to send traces to SigLens requires a few extra steps becasue OpenTelemetry doesn't yet have full auto-instrumentation for Go.
 Let's say you have an app that uses the [Gin](https://gin-gonic.com/) framework.
 Here's how you would use the `otelgin` package to instrument the `gin` calls: